Evidence for a $\sim 43$ GeV $\gamma$-ray line signal in a stacking analysis of the Virgo, Fornax, and Ophiuchus Galaxy clusters: Global significance of the line

-For the first three galaxy clusters, there is another trial over the number of analyzed sources.
+For the first three galaxy clusters, there is another trial over the number of analyzed sources besides the line energies.
 In each simulation, we derive the accumulative TS values for gradually increasing samples whose ROIs follow those of target clusters.
-The largest TS value among all the fittings in each simulation is collected and the final distribution is shown in blue in Figure~\ref{fig:trials}.
-The best-fit parameters of the trial-corrected $\chi^2$ distribution are $t=22 \pm 3$ and $k=2.59\pm0.18$.
+The largest TS value among all the fittings in each simulation is collected and the final probability distribution is shown in blue in Figure~\ref{fig:appx:trials}.
+We fit the distribution with the trial-corrected $\chi^2$ distribution defined in Eq.(\ref{eq::appx:trial}).
+The best-fit parameters are $t=28 \pm 4$ and $k=2.32\pm0.17$.
 Therefore, the TS value of 30.1 corresponds to a global significance of $\approx 4.3\sigma$.